C. A. R. E. / Comprehensive Assessment Recovery Effort

 How does it work?

-The Grand Lodge of Freemasons and the Vermont Department of Education have collaborated for over 20 years to provide the C.A.R.E. program to Vermont teachers and administrators in the Kindergarten through twelfth grade programs.
-A planning committee, composed of Vermont freemasons and members of the Vermont Department of Education, works with trainers from the Newman-Stecher Group (certified trainers for the NMMSAP program) to define course requirements, tailor the training session to specific behavioral issues to be address and develop schedules and program administrative needs.
+The Grand Lodge of Freemasons and the Vermont Department of Education have collaborated for over 20 years to provide the C.A.R.E. program to Vermont teachers and administrators in the Kindergarten through twelfth-grade programs.
+A planning committee, composed of Vermont freemasons and members of the Vermont Department of Education, works with trainers from the Newman-Stecher Group (certified trainers for the N.M.M.S.A.P. program) to define course requirements, tailor the training session to specific behavioral issues to be addressed and develop schedules and program administrative needs.

 Each year, the Vermont Department of Education notifies all Vermont school districts about the program and manages registrations of district teams, requesting each district to send a team of five or six people, where each team is a mix of teachers and administrators.

-The Vermont Freemasons underwrite the entire cost of this training program, to include trainer expenses, conference facilities, meals and overnight accommodations for all attendees for the two-day session.
+The Vermont Freemasons underwrite this training program's entire cost, including trainer expenses, conference facilities, meals, and overnight accommodations for all attendees for the two-day session.

 What else should I know?

-Since the program’s inception in 1989, teachers and administrators from over 235 Vermont schools have attended C.A.R.E., many schools attending several times.
+Since the program's inception in 1989, teachers and administrators from over 235 Vermont schools have attended C.A.R.E. schools several times.
 Vermont freemasons have personally donated over $600,000 to provide these sessions, including room and board, at no cost to attendees.

 There are 86 lodges in Vermont, each with members who are very familiar with the C.A.R.E. program and who are willing and ready to support the program in any way they can.
 This includes making the lodge building available for off-campus meetings or work sessions for teachers and administrators.
 Many freemasons are also available and can provide mentoring services for children.
 In addition, the Vermont Freemasons are working with the Vermont Department of Health on a pilot program to implement cooperative efforts between the Freemasons and coalitions of community leaders and parents.